lara-zeus/bolt/docs/usage/embed.md

 ---
 title: Embed the Form
-weight: 8
+weight: 3
 ---

 ## Embed the Form

+@zeus Bolt forms are simply a livewire component, you can embed it in any page.in your frontend or filament pages.

-to Embed the Form in any blade page, simply use:
+to embed the Form in any blade page, simply use:

 ```blade
 <livewire:bolt.fill-form slug="feedback" inline="true" />